 Foundational mathematics is concerned with mathematical results about the nature of mathematics (hence, it is referred to as ‘metamathematics’).
 For example, due to the complexity and richness of models of the theory of arithmetic, there are elementary facts about numbers that cannot be proved or disproved.
 Model theory is the area of foundations concerned with the complexity of all mathematical theories and their models.
 Theories possess varying degrees of complexity.
 The most elementary example of a simple ("tame") theory is the theory of vector spaces: all of its models can be classified in terms of one simple invariant: dimension.
 In general, theories with an abstract notion of dimension (e.g., algebraically closed fields) are tame.
 More complex ("wild") examples are given by the theory of Banach spaces and the theory of C*-algebras.
 The paradigm of a non-tame theory is the Queen of Mathematics, number theory.

 In recent years, model theory has proved to be powerful in solving difficult problems in a variety of areas of mathematics, including number theory, combinatorics, random graph theory, functional analysis, mathematical physics, and mathematical economics.
-The model theory team at UTSA combines methods from both discrete and continuous logic to address transdisciplinary problems.
+The model theory team combines methods from both discrete and continuous logic to address transdisciplinary problems.

 Participating Faculty